Joe Dempsie: Career

 In 2010, he voiced Steven, a gay teenager from Nottinghamshire in the Radio 4 play Once Upon a Time.
 He plays the character of Gendry Baratheon in HBO's series Game of Thrones based on George R. R. Martin's A Song of Ice and Fire novels.
-He appeared in the first three, seventh and eighth of its eight seasons.
+He appeared in the first three, seventh, and eighth of its eight seasons.
 He also appeared in the Channel 4 mini-series This Is England '86, as well as the follow-ups This Is England '88 and This Is England '90.

-He has also appeared in Harry & Paul on BBC Two, appearing as a northerner who was presented as a gift from the character Harry was playing to his daughter.
-Recently he has appeared in the BBC Three series The Fades (episodes 3 to 6), as John.
+He appeared in Harry & Paul on BBC Two, appearing as a northerner who was presented as a gift from the character Harry was playing to his daughter.
+In 2011 he appeared in the BBC Three series The Fades (episodes 3 to 6), as John.

-In January 2021, it was announced that Dempsie was cast as Nick in the upcoming Netflix thriller series Pieces of Her, which is adapted from the Karin Slaughter novel of the same name.
+In January 2021, it was announced that Dempsie was cast as Nick in the Netflix thriller series Pieces of Her, which is adapted from the Karin Slaughter novel of the same name.

 Personal life

-As of 2015, Dempsie was residing in London.
+As of 2015, Dempsie lived in London.

 He is a Nottingham Forest F.C. fan.